Ibad Huseynov

 Ibad Movsum oghlu Huseynov (İbad Mövsüm oğlu Hüseynov) is an Azerbaijani military man, scout, National Hero of Azerbaijan, and commander of the reconnaissance-sabotage group.
 In 1990–1994 he took part in the first Karabakh War.
+Intelligence Commander Ibad Huseynov spoke about one of his historical operations in the village of Muganli.

 Biography

 Early years and military service

 Ibad Huseynov was born in 1970 in Khojavend, Azerbaijan.

 In 1988–1990 years served in the Soviet Army.
 While in the army he organized the uprising against the soviet leadership after Soviet aggression to Baku.
 Demanded to withdraw Russian troops from Baku and rejected to obey the soviet chain of command.

 First Karabakh War

 During the first Karabakh War Ibad Huseynov killed an Armenian soldier, who he claimed was the Armenian national hero Monte Melkonian, which is false.

 On October 22, 2012 General Talib Mammadov stated: